BLSQ/iaso/README.rst

 Code reloading
 ==============

-In development the django dev server will restart when it detects a file change.
+In development the django dev server will restart when it detects a file change, either in Python or Javascript.

-If everything fails **be drastic!**

 .. code:: shell

     docker-compose stop && docker-compose start

-**EXTREMELY  DRASTIC!!!**
+If you encounter problems, you can try to rebuild everything from scratch.

 .. code:: shell